Kartapuce/kartapuce.github.io/_architecture/sase.md

 - **Network-as-a-Service (NaaS)** is the provision of network services from a cloud provider.
 It aims at replacing private VPNs and MPLS connections.
 It relies a lot on Software Defined Networking technologies.
 - **Network-Security-as-a-Service (NSaaS)** is the provision of network security services from a cloud provider.
 The security aspect of SASE is also called **Security Service Edge (SSE)**.

+This modelling highlights the move from traditional on-premise features, to cloud-native solutions.
+Just follow the arrows ! :stuck_out_tongue:

 {% include gallery id="gallery1" type="center" %}

 **Note:** A Wide Area Network (WAN) connects Local Area Networks (LANs) across long distances.
 In order to speed up connections, many companies use specific **Multi Protocol Label Switching (MPLS)** hardware instead of classic routing.